 The first session is my audition for becoming your therapist: I will work to put you at ease and to gain your confidence.
 I value being caring, clear and open, and rely on your feedback to shape our work together.

-I currently work several days a week at Madigan Hospital, JBLM (Ft.
+I am retired from my position at Madigan Hospital, JBLM (Ft.
 Lewis) in Pain Management.
 My previous work settings have included general private practice, child clinics, the VA, schools, Soldier clinics in Alaska, and various crisis services.

 At the JBLM Child and Family Service Center I diagnosed and treated children and teens with low self-confidence, anxiety, depression, anger, attention problems, academic struggles, family conflict, experiences of abuse, and other challenges.
 I enjoy the honesty and intensity of children and teens and their openness to change.
 Over the years I have helped thousands of clients recover from many types of trouble and suffering and to build more fulfilling and meaningful lives.